Session Dates: February 17 · April 21 · June 23 · August 18 · October 20 · December 15, 2026

 Beyond her organizational work, Khullani contributes to civic and public-interest AI governance, examining how societies can navigate the economic, cultural, and ontological shifts introduced by increasingly autonomous systems.
 She is the host of the AI in Chicago podcast, where she convenes researchers, policymakers, and institutional leaders shaping the region’s AI future.

-Co-facilitator, AI for Executives
+• Co-facilitator, AI for Leaders

 Founder and CEO, Intentional Gravity

-Director of Platform, PACE Healthcare CapitalE.J.
+E.J.
 Reedy is an executive and entrepreneur with a two-decade track record of building companies, organizations, platforms, and catalytic communities that unite the people shaping the future of innovation—entrepreneurs, scientists, innovators, corporations, investors, operators, and civic leaders.

 Trained as an economist and grounded as a creator and connector, E.J. has worked across industries including biotech, fintech, food innovation, and climate tech.
 He is known for identifying patterns others miss, bridging siloed environments, and helping individuals and organizations make intentional choices that create new value and shift their trajectories.